anton-lam/toop-virtualagent/README.md

 Installs the dependant packages necessary to run the server.

-Gulp [Gulp](https://www.npmjs.com/package/gulp) is used as the task runner to build server files into the /dist folder, as the server is written in TS and needs to be compiled into JS before being executed.
+[Gulp](https://www.npmjs.com/package/gulp) is used as the task runner to build server files into the /dist folder, as the server is written in TS and needs to be compiled into JS before being executed.

 This can be run by executing the following command:
 ```